Quantum Groups and Quantum Cohomology: Setup

 \subsection{$R$-matrices}

 Our general theory produces an $R$-matrix

 which solves the Yang-Baxter equation with spectral parameter

 Our goal now is to identify $\bR(u)$ and the corresponding Yangian.
 We use the boldface letter to denote this particular $R$-matrix.
-It will be characterized in terms of the Virasoro algebra in Section \ref{s_fullR}.
+It will be characterized in terms of the Virasoro algebra in Chapter \ref{s_fullR}.

-As a first step, in Section \ref{s_classR} we show the corresponding classical $\br$-matrix is the $\br$-matrix for $\glh$, module zero modes.
+As a first step, in Section \ref{s_classR} we show the corresponding classical $\br$-matrix is the $\br$-matrix for $\glh$, modulo zero modes.
 The action of $\glh$ on the cohomology of Hilbert schemes was constructed by Nakajima \cite{NakHilb} and Grojnowski \cite{Groj}.
 Its extension to higher rank is due to Baranovsky \cite{Bar}.

 In principle, $\bR(u)$ may be computed from the $R$-matrix of $\bY(\mathfrak{gl}(\infty))$ using the factorization in Theorem \ref{t_Rprod}, see \cite{Smirnov}.
 In particular, the classical $\br$-matrix is very easy to determine in this approach.
 Here we take a different route to the same result.